MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/network.md

 ### Make time for networking

 Making time to foster relationships and grow your network has proven to contribute to professional advancement.
-A team partner study showed a correlation between successful sales people and large networks.
-The top sales people boasted internal networks that were 33% larger than those who performed below average.
+A team partner study showed a correlation between successful salespeople and large networks.
+The top salespeople boasted internal networks that were 33% larger than those who performed below average.
 In this case, an investment in meaningful coworker relationships translated to higher performance.

 #### Spend more time with important collaborators